Living the Writer's Life: Amy Slagle

 I would just read them and I’d be like, “Ugh, I can’t do that because it doesn’t make any sense.”
 I mean, it was probably a year of doing that when I finally made my decision: I was going to resign, and I was going to go forward with AWAI.

 I took the Accelerated Program for Six-Figure Copywriting.
 I kept getting different certifications, and then I took the SEO Copywriting course with Russ Henneberry.
-That was my game changer, because I really felt like I understood what I was doing.
+AWAI's copywriting courses were my game changer because I really felt like I understood what I was doing.

 Just so everyone knows … Amy won the spec challenge within Russ Henneberry’s SEO certification.
 Did you have the confidence and the skill before that?